SeanXiaoyuSun/LUKE-QA-bias-analysis/README.md

     python3 train.py

 ```
-If you would like to change the trainig parameters, the arguments are:
+If you would like to change the training parameters, the arguments are:
 ```
     python3 train.py \
     --batch_size 80 \